CrypticT1tan/steam-most-played/README.md

 Register for an API Key and save it once it gets shown to you.
 Or you can always go to https://steamcommunity.com/dev/apikey to see it again.

-Create a .env file with these contents in the same directory as the program files:
+Create a .env file named ".env" in the same directory as the program files with the following contents:
 ```bash
 API_KEY = "<INSERT-YOUR-API-KEY-HERE>"
 ```